mubaraqwahab/thinkdev/src/decks/06-bindings-again.md

 <section data-auto-animate>

-Note that you can't use a variable before it is declared, [even in the same scope.]{.block} {data-id="scopeDesc"}
+Note that you can't use a variable before it is declared, [even in the same scope:]{.block}

 <pre data-id="scope"><code data-line-numbers data-trim class="language-js">
+console.log(x) // Error
-// ReferenceError: Cannot access 'x' before initialization console.log(x) let x = 5
+let x = 5
 </code></pre>